normanmaurer/blog.normanmaurer.me/blog/2013-10-28-Less-known-concurrent-classes-Part-1.md

 > HELL YEAH!

-This is exactly where the not widely known Atomic*FieldUpdater comes in.
-Those allow you to do atomic operations on a volatile field and so save the space which is needed to hold the object that you would create if you would use something like `AtomicLong`.
-This works as Atomic*FieldUpdater is used as a static field and so not need to create a new Object everytime.
+This is exactly where the not widely known Atomic\*FieldUpdater comes in.
+Those allow you to do "atomic" operations on a volatile field and so save the space which is needed to hold the object that you would create if you would use something like `AtomicLong`.
+This works as Atomic\*FieldUpdater is used as a static field and so not need to create a new Object everytime.

 > Neat, isn't it ?

 So to replace the above usage of `AtomicLong` your code would look like:

     private static final AtomicLongFieldUpdater<TheDeclaringClass> ATOMIC_UPDATER =
             AtomicLongFieldUpdater.newUpdater(TheDeclaringClass.class, "atomic");

     private volatile long atomic;